opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param aTa: Flag specifying the multiplication ordering.
 See the description below.

     :param delta: Optional delta matrix subtracted from  ``src``  before the multiplication.
 When the matrix is empty ( ``delta=noArray()`` ), it is assumed to be zero, that is, nothing is subtracted.
 If it has the same size as  ``src`` , it is simply subtracted.
 Otherwise, it is "repeated" (see  :cpp:func:`repeat` ) to cover the full  ``src``  and then subtracted.
 Type of the delta matrix, when it is not empty, must be the same as the type of created destination matrix.
-See the  ``rtype``  description.
+See the  ``rtype``  parameter description below.

     :param scale: Optional scale factor for the matrix product.